Diving team: Team redundancy

 In complex dive operations such as deep cave penetrations, technical divers will often use team redundancy to limit the amount of equipment carried.
 The concept is that equipment that is important to safety, but has a very low risk of failure does not have to be backed up by every member.
 Dive computers are team redundant when two divers each have one if they both dive the same profile on the same gases, one spare mask is considered sufficient, as they very seldom break or get lost, fin straps, cutting tools and the like may be also be considered sufficiently backed up if one spare is carried by the team.
 Backup gas may also be shared, as may a backup scooter.
 Sometimes the team members will each carry backup.
 Backup lights and gas are commonly carried by each member, but are available to be shared if necessary.
 As a general rule, once team redundancy has been exhausted and no spares are left, the dive is turned, so sometimes more spares are carried so that a single item failure does not prevent the operation from being completed.
 Much of the DIR philosophy is based on facilitating team redundancy.
+To be effective, the redundant team equipment must be available to any member of the team in time to safely mitigate the loss of function of the original item.

+Freediving

+Buddy teams

+The buddy system is recommended by freediver training agencies and schools for risk management by freedivers as they are at risk of hypoxic blackout for various reasons, and a competent buddy following recommended procedures may be able to intervene successfully.

+The buddy system is a procedure in which two individuals, the "buddies", operate together as a team so that they are able to monitor and help each other.

+Appropriate training is recommended as the most effective way to develop the necessary competence, which includes both knowledge and practical experience, and understanding of personal limitations.
+Certification is provided as evidence that a diver has been trained and was assessed as competent within the scope of the certification.
+It is also necessary to be sufficiently fit for the planned dives at the time.
+Training in first aid with CPR is also recommended.

+Three-diver teams can also be effective in freediving.

+Competition safety

+Following the deaths of two freedivers in competitions, AIDA has a system set up for monitoring and if necessary, recovering competitors who lose consciousness underwater.

+As of 2022 the incidence of adverse events in depth competitions varies between 3 and 4%, This rate is considered relatively low and is expected during competitions where divers push their breath-hold limits.
+Almost all of these divers are successfully assisted and recover completely.
+There is a much lower incidence of more serious injuries due to the established safety system at the competitions.